Think of the best salesperson on your team: the one you wish you could clone.

 For example, if a salesperson takes too long to follow up with a lead, you’ll be able to use custom reports to find out if this is a regular occurrence.
 You’ll be able to pull a report in seconds that clearly determines whether your team member is regularly failing to follow up with a hot lead - so you can work with them on improving their communication skills at the crucial closing stage.

 Once team members know what activities they need to prioritize at any given stage of the buyer journey, they will also begin to understand where their soft skills need improvement.

-This is the perfect time to help the salesperson develop their soft skills by offering relevant advice, sales coaching, job shadowing or even enroll them in sales-specific training programs like Pipedrive’s Sales Pipeline Academy.
+This is the perfect time to help the salesperson develop their soft skills by offering relevant advice, sales coaching, job shadowing or even enroll them in sales-specific training programs like Pipedrive’s Sales Pipeline Course.

 Better Soft Skills Are a Win for Your Team, Your Customers, Your Business (And Their Partner!)

 Soft skills can have just as much impact on a sale as hard skills.
 Even more so in many cases.